Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks: Related Work

-None of the model architectures we experiment with in this paper suffer from the attention bottleneck.
-This issue is also not directly applicable to any of the pretrained V\&L models mentioned earlier in this Section.
+This issue does not apply to the pretrained V\&L models reviewed above, or the models we experiment with.
 ViLBERT, ViLBERT 12-in-1, and LXMERT have two multi-layer transformer stacks to encode image and text, respectively.
-In all these models, the outputs of modality-specific encoders are processed in multiple co-attention layers that combine visual and textual representations.
+None of these models have an attention bottleneck; rather, the outputs of modality-specific encoders are integrated via multiple co-attention layers.
 When finetuning the model on a target task, a prediction head is commonly trained from scratch and uses the output of the last co-attention layer as input.
-The issue just discussed above therefore does not directly apply to these model architectures, since none of them have an attention bottleneck.

-For a guiding example and more details on how the attention bottleneck impacts a model's capability to count, see Appendix \ref{sec:appendix:attention_bottleneck} and refer to \citet[][Section 3]{zhang2018learning}.